keithoma/math_note/README.md

 # My Math Notes
 *I take no responsibility for the readability nor the correctness of the documents I provide in this repository.
-Right now, the documents are readable and more importantly, they are absolutely devoid of any errors -- for me.*
+Right now, they are readable, and more importantly, they are absolutely devoid of any errors — for me.*
 ## Analysis
 ### Measure Theory
 Resources: